-In many applications unicasting is used to transmit time-sensitive messages of relatively high importance, whereas multicasting is used for the nonreal-time transfer of bulk data (e.g., content distribution, software updates).
-To allow for such different delay and loss priorities for unicast and multicast traffic and, more generally, to allow for a range of multicast to unicast throughput ratios we develop dual-step buffer selection policies.
-The dual-step policies combine LQ selection to determine the channel on which to transmit a packet with a probabilistic selection policy to determine whether to transmit a unicast or multicast packet.
+In many application scenarios unicasting is used to transmit time-sensitive messages of relatively high importance, whereas multicasting is used for the non-real-time transfer of bulk data (e.g., content distribution, software updates).
+To allow for such different delay and loss priorities for unicast and multicast traffic and more generally to allow for a range of multicast to unicast throughput ratios we develop dual-step buffer selection policies.
+The dual-step policies combine longest queue selection to determine the channel on which to transmit a packet with a probabilistic selection policy to determine whether to transmit a unicast or multicast packet.

 This paper is structured as follows.
 In the following subsection we review related work.
 In Section 2, we describe the architecture and medium access control (MAC) protocol of the considered single-fiber ring WDM network.
-We also describe the considered conventional node versus node fairness mechanism, which ensures that the different ring nodes have approximately equivalent transmission opportunities, irrespective of their location on the ring.
+We also describe the considered conventional node vs. node fairness mechanism, which ensures that the different ring nodes have approximately equivalent transmission opportunities, irrespective of their location on the ring.
 In Section 3, we introduce the considered traffic model and the throughput and delay metrics.
 In Section 4, we introduce the metrics used to assess the fairness between the treatment of unicast and multicast traffic.
-In Section 5, we present the simulation results for the networks employing separate or joint VOQs for unicast and multicast traffic in conjunction with the single-step LQ buffer selection policy.
+In Section 5, we present the simulation results for the networks employing separate or joint VOQs for unicast and multicast traffic in conjunction with the single-step longest queue buffer selection policy.
 In Section 6, we develop and evaluate the dual-step buffer selection policies.
 We summarize our conclusions in Section 7.

 1.A.
-Related Research
+Related Work

-Most closely related to our research are the lines of work on (i) multicasting in WDM ring networks, (ii) fairness control in unicasting over WDM ring networks, and (iii) the joint transport of unicast and multicast traffic in communications networks.
+Most closely related to our work are the lines of work on (i) multicasting in WDM ring networks, (ii) fairness control in unicasting over WDM ring networks, and (iii) the joint transport of unicast and multicast traffic in communications networks.

 Multicasting in WDM ring networks has received relatively little attention to date [10].
-The photonics-level issues involved in multicasting over ring WDM networks are explored in Ref.
-[11].
-A node architecture suitable for multicasting in WDM ring networks is studied in Ref.
-[12].
-The general network architecture and MAC protocol issues arising from multicasting in packet-switched WDM ring networks are addressed in Refs.
-[13, 14].
+The photonics level issues involved in multicasting over ring WDM networks are explored in [11].
+A node architecture suitable for multicasting in WDM ring networks is studied in [12].
+The general network architecture and MAC protocol issues arising from multicasting in packet-switched WDM ring networks are addressed in [13, 14].
 These studies do not address the fairness issues arising from transmitting a mix of unicast and multicast traffic over a WDM ring network, which is the main focus of this paper.
-We note for completeness that the wavelength assignment for multicasting in circuit-switched WDM ring networks, which are fundamentally different from the packet-switched networks considered in this paper, has been studied in Refs.
-[15-19].
+We note for completeness that the wavelength assignment for multicasting in circuit-switched WDM ring networks, which are fundamentally different from the packet-switched networks considered in this paper, has been studied in [15, 16, 17, 18, 19].

-The fair transmission of unicast traffic in packet-switched optical bus and ring networks has received considerable attention; see, for instance, Refs.
-[1, 4, 20-25].
-These studies consider the problem of ensuring that each node is provided with fair opportunities for packet transmissions irrespective of the location of the nodes along the ring.
+The fair transmission of unicast traffic in packet-switched optical bus and ring networks has received considerable attention, see for instance [1, 4, 20, 21, 22, 23, 24, 25].
+These studies consider the problem of assuring that each node is provided with fair opportunities for packet transmissions irrespective of the location of the nodes along the ring.
 This problem is largely orthogonal to the problem of providing fair opportunities for the transmission of unicast and multicast traffic, which we focus on in this paper.

-The fairness issues arising in transmitting a mix of unicast and multicast traffic over general packet-switched networks has been examined in a number of studies; see, for instance, Refs.
-[26-30], which do not consider the specific properties of optical WDM networks.
-The problem of scheduling a mix of unicast and multicast traffic in broadcast-and-select WDM networks, which are fundamentally different from the ring WDM network considered in this paper, is studied in Ref.
-[31].
+The fairness issues arising when transmitting a mix of unicast and multicast traffic over general packet-switched networks has been examined in a number of studies, see for instance [26, 27, 28, 29, 30], which do not consider the specific properties of optical WDM networks.
+The problem of scheduling a mix of unicast and multicast traffic in broadcast-and-select WDM networks, which are fundamentally different from the ring WDM network considered in this paper, is studied in [31].